Applying for social security disability benefits with kidney disease

 In the Blue Book, kidney disease can be found under Genitourinary Disorders in Section 6.00.
 For your kidney disease to be considered a disability by the SSA, at least one of the following statements must be true:

-1. You have chronic kidney disease and need dialysis.
+1. You have kidney disease and need dialysis.

-2. You have chronic kidney disease and have had a kidney transplant less than one year ago.
+2. You have kidney disease and have had a kidney transplant less than one year ago.

-3. You have chronic kidney disease with reduced kidney function and at least one of the following:
+3. You have kidney disease with reduced kidney function and at least one of the following:

 a.
 Renal osteodystrophy: a bone disease caused by failing kidneys, with severe bone pain and abnormalities.

 b.
-Peripheral neuropathy: a nerve disease that causes pain, numbness, tingling and muscle weakness in various parts of the body from toxins the kidneys couldn’t filter out.
+Peripheral neuropathy: a nerve disease that causes pain, numbness, tingling and muscle weakness in various parts of the body from toxins the kidneys could not filter out.

 4. You have nephrotic syndrome (when protein is lost in urine), shown in testing twice in one year and at least 90 days apart, and with swelling of the skin for at least 90 days.

-5. You have chronic kidney disease and the complications have resulted in at least three hospitalizations in one year.
-They must occur 30 or more days apart and must last 48 hours, including hours in a hospital emergency department immediately before the hospitalization.
+5. You have kidney disease and the complications have resulted in at least three hospitalizations in one year.
+The hospitalizations must occur 30 or more days apart and must last 48 hours, including hours in a hospital emergency department immediately before the hospitalization.

 If you do not fall into any of these categories, you can still qualify for disability benefits if your kidney disease and treatments keep you from working.
 The SSA will give you a Residual Functioning Capacity (RFC) exam, which is a questionnaire that determines your ability to stand, sit, walk, lift weight and perform other day-to-day activities.
 If your kidney disease keeps you from working at even a sedentary job, you meet the medical criteria to qualify for disability benefits.